Xyrku000/AIPres/README.md

 # AIPres

-I presented an article I found online with the topic of AI in Chemical Synthesis.
+I found an article by Wei Wang, Yingwei Liu, Zheng Wang, Gefei Hao, and  Baoan Song entitled "The way to AI-controlled synthesis: how far do we need to go?".
+I then presented this article in my AI class as a final project.
 These are my notes on the article.
+The associated PowerPoint is attached.

 My article covered the use of AI in chemical synthesis.
 Chemical synthesis is the discovery